-Although any accused is innocent until otherwise proven guilty by the Federal Government beyond a reasonable doubt, bribe receiving or offering bribes are crimes that the public often does not provide the same benefit of the doubt.
-When your career is in public service, the “Scarlet Letter” of a bribery crime, such as Bribery of a Public Official, pursuant to Title 18, United States Code Section 201, is an offense that can be indelible whether or not you are exonerated.
-Not only is it critical to be armed with the best criminal defense and strategy in the courtroom, but it is arguably equally as important to have the right Federal criminal lawyer to protect your name and integrity once your case has left the headlines or travelled through local gossip circles.Bribery of Public Officials: Title 18, United States Code Section 201
+Although any accused person is considered innocent in the eyes of the law until otherwise proven guilty by the government beyond a reasonable doubt, allegations of receiving a bribe or offering bribes are crimes that the public often does not consider with the same degree of generosity or benefit of the doubt.
+When your career is in public service, and your duties and obligations are primarily to the constituents and people in your jurisdiction that your are sword to serve, the “Scarlet Letter” of a bribery conviction or even just an allegation, such as Bribery of a Public Official, pursuant to Title 18 United States Code Section 201, is an offense that can irreversibly damage a career and reputation whether or not you are exonerated.
+Not only is it critical to be armed with the best criminal defense and strategy in the courtroom, but it is arguably equally as important to have the right criminal lawyer to protect your name and integrity once your case has left the headlines or travelled through local gossip circles.Bribery of Public Officials

 Bribery of Public Officials under Title 18, United States Code Section 201 makes it illegal for any Federal public official to demand, seek, receive, accept anything of value in return for (1) being influenced in the performance of any official act, (2) being influenced to commit any fraud on the United States, or (3) being induced to do or omit to do any act in violation of the official’s public duty.